HarryPaniccc/DnD/World of Helodaria/Deities of Helodaria.md

 -
 # Lesser Idols and Deities
 ## Archdevils
-Archdevils, or the Lords of the Nine Hells, are powerful infernal fiends.
+Archdevils, or the Lords of the [[Nine Hells]], are powerful infernal fiends.
 They are often prayed to by cultists, and they, or their subordinates, often act as warlock patrons.
 ## Demon Lords
 - [[Orcus]], the Blood Lord
 -